tea2code/make-it-hit/README.md

 ## Roadmap

 - [2012-05] Version 3: Replacement of xml with yaml as level format.
 Configuration module.
 New level features (maybe objects with attractive force).
 - [2012-06] Version 4: Highscores.
-New level features (maybe triangle as an object).
+New level features (maybe triangle as an object, reflection and collision as an attribute of objects).
+- [2012-07] Version 7: Sound.
 Possible first public version.
-- [2012-07] Version 5: Graphic themes.
+- [2012-08] Version 6: Graphic themes.
 Maybe PyQt as rendering base.
 New level features.

 ## Known Bugs: